bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 .. note::
     ``bokeh-server`` accepts many input argument options that let the user customize it's configuration.
-Although we will use a few of those in this section we highly encourage the user to read XXXXX for more details.
+Although we will use a few of those in this section we highly encourage the user to run ``bokeh-server -h`` for more details.

 Now that we have learned how to run the server, it's time to start using it!